dustinspecker/dustinspecker.com/content/posts/ubuntu-vm-pulumi-libvirt.md

 I'm running this on Ubuntu 21.10 x64.
 We'll use Pulumi v3.22.1 with the Go SDK and Go v1.17.6.

+> Note: If you just want to see the code, visit [pulumi-libvirt-ubuntu-example](https://github.com/dustinspecker/pulumi-libvirt-ubuntu-example).

 ## Install libvirt

 First, install libvirt via: